 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The specific procedures for this engagement and the extent to which these are capable of detecting irregularities, including fraud is detailed below:
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

-- Enquiry of management and those charged with governance around actual and potential litigation and claims: - Enquiry of entity staff to identify any instances of non-compliance with laws and regulations; - Performing audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness and reviewing accounting estimates for bias; - · Reviewing minutes of meetings of those charged with governance; - · Reviewing internal audit reports; - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulations.
+- Enquiry of management and those charged with governance around actual and potential litigation and claims: - Enquiry of entity staff to identify any instances of non-compliance with laws and regulations; - Performing audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness and reviewing accounting estimates for bias; - Reviewing minutes of meetings of those charged with governance; - Reviewing internal audit reports; - Reviewing financial statement disclosure.